The Australian cruise deal and travel guide with lots of cruise ship information.

 Dry bag or waterproof case

-A small waterproof case can keep your phone, IDs and cash safe whenever you’re out and about during excursions.
+A small waterproof case can keep your phone, IDs and cash safe whenever you’re out and about during shore excursions.
 If you’re going to swim in crowded beaches, a dry bag eases your worry of losing stuff on the beach.
 Just put all your valuables in a dry bag and bring it with you when you swim.

-What should you NOT bring on a cruise?
+What NOT to bring on a cruise?

 We’ve gone over the things you should pack for a cruise.
 Now, let’s talk about the things you should never bring with you even if you want to.